-My current work is about exploring the physical world through abstract means by using simple visual notations that reflect the history of time and space.
-My paintings contain complex fields created through the incessant repetition of simple lines in many colors.
+My paintings contain complex fields created through the persistent repetition of simple lines in many colors.
 The multiple layers of marks interact to create a variety of visual experiences.
 These paintings are created primarily with a tool designed for pin-striping automobiles, which I use to apply precise lines on subtly-textured canvas.
 The lines of different colors work in conjunction with each other to create a visual color that is a hybrid of its components.
-Essentially, the colors coalesce in the viewer’s eyes, an experience known as the optical mixing of colors.
+Essentially, the colors coalesce in the viewer’s eyes; an experience known as the optical mixing of colors.
 I have used this technique primarily to create abstract landscapes, seascapes, and starscapes.
 The millions of tiny marks I make create a feeling that is similar to observing the physical world.
 A real landscape, seascape, or starscape is by no means still.
-It is actually moving constantly—i.e., waving grass, flowing water, shimmering stars.
+It is actually moving constantly—e.g., waving grass, flowing water, shimmering stars.
 The marks on these paintings also visibly fluctuate, creating a sense of constant movement and change.

 For more information about the artist, please visit his website.